airtonix/computer-craft-applications/README.md

 computer-craft-applications
 ===========================

-My collection of computer craft applications
+A collection of computer craft applications

+Used in conjunction with my (Hatch tool)[https://github.com/airtonix/hatch/]